andreaskaempf/adventofcode2023/README.md

   add them up.
 For Part 2, find any pairs of numbers that are adjacent to the same asterisk, and sum up the products of these pairs.

-* **Day 4** (Go): You are given a list of "cards", each with two lists of numbers separated by a vertical bar.
+* **Day 4** (Go, Rust): You are given a list of "cards", each with two lists of numbers separated by a vertical bar.
 Some of the numbers in the right list are also in the left list.
 For Part 1, calculate "points" for each card by adding up 1, 2, 4, ... for each match.
 For Part 2, make a copy of the next n cards, where n is the number of matches, and count up the cards at the end.

-* **Day 5** (Go): Given a list of "seeds" (numbers), go through a series of transformations for each seed, based on tables.
+* **Day 5** (Go, Rust): Given a list of "seeds" (numbers), go through a series of transformations for each seed, based on tables.
 Each table is a tuple (dst, src, n).
 If the number is within src ..  src+n,  it is assigned to dst.
 If no dst is found, the dst is the same as src for that transformation.
 For Part 1, find the lowest final transformation.
   Part 2 is the same, but treat each pair of "seeds" as start and length of a range.
-Brute force takes under 5 minutes to run in Go, but would be faster with concurrency, memoization, or a smarter approach.
+Computationally intensive brute force approach takes about 5:40 minutes to run in Go, and the same algorithm about 3:45 in Rust in release mode (197 mins in debug mode!), suggesting that Rust is about 50% faster than Go.
+In any language, a better algorithm would be faster, as would the addition of concurrency and/or memoization.

 * **Day 6** (Go): Simulate a toy boat race, in which you hold down a button to recharge a motor, which lets the boat go faster.
 Distance is the speed